 - Michigan state parks.

-- Michigan Women's Historical Center and Hall of Fame.
+- Michigan Women Forward - Michigan Women's History Center and Hall of Fame.

 - Pewabic Pottery Museum and Education Center.

 - Straits area, which features Fort Michilimackinac, the Mackinac Bridge and Mackinac Island.